peliny11/detayli-ilk-websitem/README.md

 # My First Website with More Details
-Second homework of Kodluyoruz-Patika Dev lessons.
+My second homework in Kodluyoruz-Patika Dev lessons.